rackerlabs/docs-developer-blog/_posts/2018-09-13-integrate-dicoverer-with-OAM.md

 credentials.

-SSO reduces the issues related to password management and brings down the costs associated with setting up several helpdesk systems for password-reset issues, invalid credentials, and so on.
+SSO reduces the issues related to password management and brings down the costs associated with setting up several help desk systems for password-reset issues, invalid credentials, and so on.

 <table>